winkelict/ADXL362/README.md

 - All functions return a unique negative status (if possible) value when an error occurred, and exit the function immediately after that
   - this makes it easy to look for which problem occurred and fix it
 - Development: start with debug mode 'on', allowing for extra checks of correct parameter combinations.
-- as little RAM usage as possible
+- as little RAM usage as possible (+-5 bytes)
-- as little flash usage as possible
+- as little flash usage as possible (1162 measuring only, 2714 bytes for autonomous motion switch)

 ## TODO's
 - test FIFO functionality